- Wisconsin DNR: The Complete Composter pamphlet

 - Eco-Cycle: Backyard Composting

 - Use a bin.
 A simple wire enclosure will do.
 A bin keeps your pile neat and helps retain heat and moisture, two key elements of the compost process.
 Learn how to build your own compost bin.
 You may also wish to purchase a ready made bin.

-- The key to a good working compost pile is a balance of green materials, such as grass clippings or food waste that is high in nitrogen and brown material, such as leaves, that are high in carbon.
+- The key to a good working compost pile is a balance of green & brown materials."Greens" are things like grass clippings or appropriate food waste that is high in nitrogen.
+"Browns" are things dry leaves, that are high in carbon.
 A good rule of thumb is that you want to add 2 or 3 "browns" for every 1 "green" by volume - or in other words, you want more leaves in your pile than grass clippings.

-- Don't forget moisture.
+- Don't forget water.
 A compost pile should be damp so be sure to add water to dry material as you build your pile.
-Don't over water.
+Don't over do it.
 Materials should be as damp as a wrung out sponge.

 Building a Compost Pile

 - 1st layer: 3"-4" of chopped brush or other coarse material on top of the soil surface allows air circulation around the base of the heap.

 - 2nd layer: 3"-6" of "green" material, such as grass clippings, food waste, or fresh plant waste.

 - 3rd layer: 4"-8" of "brown" material, such as leaves.
 Add water as needed.